asjadnaqvi/climate-econ/README.md

 # Climate econ literature dump

-A dump of my climate econ bibliograph.
+A dump of my climate econ bibliography.
 It will be cleaned up.
 On the hunt for causality literature.